Tupac de la Cruz, Roofing Solutions

-4. Make sure your metal roofing product has been tested, labeled and listed with a testing organization such as Underwriters Laboratories, FM Approvals or Intertek to meet rigorous wind, fire and impact-resistance rating requirements.
+4. Make sure your metal roofing product has been tested, labelled and listed with a testing organization such as Underwriters Laboratories, FM Approvals or Intertek.
+This will guarantee that the roof meets rigorous wind, fire and impact-resistance rating requirements.

 5. Partner with the right roofing contractor who will install your metal roof correctly.
 Poor workmanship can be a disaster down the line.
 Before you spend your money, take some time to make sure you are hiring a professional roofing company.
 A price too low should raise a red flag.
 A low bid sometimes means low-quality work.
 On the other hand, a quote that is too high might be a form of price gauging.

 Check with your state’s consumer protection agency (www.usa.gov/state-consumer) to make sure your contractor is licensed and insured.
 Check to see whether the contractor is a member of any local, state, regional or national roofing associations, such as the National Roofing Contractors Association (nrca.net).
 And ask about worker credentials and whether they have a ProCertified® badge to install metal roof systems.
 For more tips on prequalifying a professional roofing contractor, visit www.everybodyneedsaroof.com.